Hebron Overview

 -

-Today, the Cave of the Patriarch building is shared by the Jews and Muslims.
+Today, because Abraham is a central figure in both Judaism and Islam, the Cave of Machpelah building is shared by both the Jews and Muslims.
 On one side of the building is a synagogue and on the other side is a mosque.

 -